Virginia Museum of Fine Arts, Richmond - Things to Do at Virginia Museum of Fine Arts

 Tips & Advice

-Download their app before you visit - it has excellent audio tours and helps you navigate the sprawling layout
+Download their app before you visit - it has excellent audio tours and helps you navigate the large layout

 If you're interested in a particular collection, check if there are any curator talks scheduled during your visit - they offer insights you simply can't get elsewhere